apt-trader/timefolio-contest/README.md

 1. **Data Population:** Use the standalone `fetchers` to populate a local SQLite database with market, fundamental, and macro data.
 This is done once or periodically to keep the local data store fresh.
 2. **Strategy Research & Tuning:** Use `tuner.py` to run dozens or hundreds of backtests, automatically finding the optimal parameters (e.g., factor windows, risk aversion) that maximize historical performance.
-3. **Validation:** Update `config.yaml` with the best parameters found by the tuner.
-Then, use `backtester.py` to run a single, full backtest to generate a detailed performance report and equity curve for the final, tuned strategy.
+3. **Validation:** Update `config.yaml` with the best parameters found by the tuner for live trading deployment.
 4. **Production Run:** Execute `main.py` to generate the final portfolio for the upcoming period using the validated, optimal configuration.

 ---